CavenderProjects/Multi-Modal-Scanner_Standalone/README.md

 **In-app triage interface** — Review findings, confirm or suppress results, and add notes directly in the application before exporting.

-**Offline capable** — After Python dependencies are installed, no internet connection is required during scans.
-Designed for use in air-gapped or restricted environments where a Claude API connection is not available or not permitted.
+**No Anthropic API required** — The scan engine runs locally without calling Claude.
+Website and API scans require network access to reach their targets; OS, code review, STIG, and agent assessments run without any external network access.
+Designed for use in environments where a Claude API connection is not available or not permitted.

 **Windows and Linux support** — The OS & Software scanner has separate code paths for both platforms.